What is a Sponsored Challenge?

 - Answering Challenge-specific questions from competitors: Challenge sponsors must make themselves available through either phone or e-mail to answer student's questions concerning the challenge.

 - Receive and evaluate Challenge-specific "deliverables" as necessary: Once a Challenge is announced, student teams wishing to participate in the Challenge will be asked to contact the sponsoring organization directly.
 As part of the Challenge, the sponsoring organization may request additional information from participating teams in the time leading up to and during the SA Cup; however, the sponsoring organization will be responsible for receiving and evaluating these required deliverables.
 Any progress reports ESRA requires from student teams as a regular part of the IREC (or any other ESRA hosted event) will be made available to Challenge sponsors for their awareness and use as they see fit.

 - Representation at the IREC to evaluate competitors and present awards: Sponsoring organizations should provide at least one representative at the SA Cup to judge participating teams on their performance in the Challenge and declare winner(s) at the awards banquet.
 (Note: Depending on the Challenge type, this requirement may be relaxed at ESRA's discretion.)

 - Provide rewards for winning the challenge: Challenge sponsors must provide rewards for winning the challenge.
 Awards may include, but are not limited to, trophies, plaques, money, and internship opportunities.
-Ultimately, the nature of the award is entirely controlled by the Challenge sponsor.
+Minimum value of the awards (in total), whether cash or rocketry related products, should exceed $1,000.